 Most electric vehicles nowadays will have Eco-Mode, a nifty feature that helps to conserve your mileage by reducing the energy spent on other functions that tend to zap your charge behind the scenes, such as air conditioning.
 Additionally, this crafty feature can help with aggressive accelerating, dulling the accelerator responses and helping conserve precious charge.

-Preconditioning is a popular feature for warming your electric vehicle’s interior in cold weather (as stated in our blog here); however, it is also beneficial during the summer.
+Preconditioning is a popular feature for warming your electric vehicle’s interior in cold weather; however, it is also beneficial during the summer.
 If your EV has the preconditioning feature, you can remotely pre-cool your car’s cabin before you enter your vehicle.
 Not only does this help your range by adjusting your EV to its optimal temperature, so it’s not working harder throughout the day, but it also ensures a more comfortable and sweat-free driving experience.
 It will even save you time as you can set your EV to precondition ahead of your journey, ensuring no time wasting when it comes to blasting aircon or de-misting your windows – a win-win solution!
 Tesla is one of the most common electric vehicles with this feature, and you can even set it up remotely via the app, meaning you don’t have to leave the house!

 Electric vehicle batteries are heavy, so when coupled with excess luggage, more energy will be used to transport the additional weight.
 With this in mind, we recommend packing light during summer drives to best preserve your range.

 The easiest and most obvious (although potentially most important tip!) is to avoid parking in direct sunlight.
 Instead, opt to park in a shady spot.
-Whether this is under a tree, garage, or anywhere for that matter, just as long as your EV is out of the sun for prolonged lengths of time (and legally parked!), it will help to stop your battery from overheating (and will help maximise range too as your EV won’t utilise essential energy on cooling it down!).
+Whether this is under a tree, garage, or anywhere for that matter, just as long as your EV is out of the sun for prolonged lengths of time (and legally parked), it will help to stop your battery from overheating (and will help maximise range too as your EV won’t utilise essential energy on cooling it down).

 Industry experts state that keeping your charge between 20%-80% should be the norm in order to conserve good battery health, but it is especially vital during hot temperatures.
 Just like mobile phones, the longer you charge, the hotter the battery gets, and if you mix this with the sunny weather, it’s a recipe for an unhappy battery (not to mention the increased risk of faster battery degradation).

 As mentioned previously, if you charge your electric vehicle for long periods, your battery can overheat, and even though rapid charging decreases the length of time needed for charging, the high kW rate will raise the temperature of your EV battery significantly.
 Therefore, the general rule of thumb is to stick to 7kW fast charging during these hot conditions and avoid rapid charging stations.
 By this, we mean either utilising a fast public charger or your home electric vehicle charger, as they are usually rated at a maximum of 7.4kW.
-Want to learn more about the different charging speeds?
-Read our blog here.

 If you find yourself in desperate need of a rapid charger, you can still use one.
-However, we recommend avoiding charging during the hottest times of the day and only top up your EV (don’t fully charge!).
+However, we recommend avoiding charging during the hottest times of the day and only topping up your EV (don’t fully charge!).

 Your electric vehicle battery will be hot from the previous drive, so it’s best to avoid charging it straight away (especially if your charger is in direct sunlight!).
 The best time to charge your electric vehicle is overnight or early morning when the temperature drops.
 Plus, charging will be cheaper since you aren’t topping up during peak times!